NIFTy-PPL/NIFTy/paper.md

 On the GPU, \texttt{NIFTy.re} is consistently about one to two orders of magnitude faster than \texttt{NIFTy} for images larger than 100,000 pixels.

 We believe the performance benefits of \texttt{NIFTy.re} on the CPU for small models stem from the reduced python overhead by just-in-time compiling computations.
-At image sizes larger than roughly 15,000 pixels, both evaluation times are dominated by the fast Fourier transform and are hence roughly the same as both use the same underlying implementation [@ducc0].
+At image sizes larger than roughly 15,000 pixels, both evaluation times are dominated by the fast Fourier transform calls and are hence roughly the same as both use the same underlying implementation [@ducc0].
 Typical models in \texttt{NIFTy.re} and \texttt{NIFTy} are often well aligned with GPU programming models and thus consistently perform well on the GPU.
-Models such as the new GP model implemented in \texttt{NIFTy.re} are even better aligned with GPU programming models and yield even higher performance gains [@Edenhofer2022].
+Models such as the new GP models implemented in \texttt{NIFTy.re} are even better aligned with GPU programming models and yield even higher performance gains [@Edenhofer2022].

 # Conclusion